FAQs

 ✅ Mention in a feature that goes out to the Into Games Partners network & their hiring teams

-✅ Special Role and access to an exclusive channel on the Into Games Discord that allows you to connect with your fellow IG50 winners
+✅ Special Role and access to an exclusive channel on the Into Games Discord that allows you to connect with your fellow IG50 winners and attend special events for the cohort

 … and more!